Image size 1600x900. Calm lap pool scene with a swimmer practicing relaxed freestyle.

 • Keep the kick small and relaxed, not fast or wide.

-• Reach long in front before you begin the pull.
+• Reach long in front before you start the pull.

 Common mistakes

-• Rushing the first 50 and losing control of the stroke.
+• Rushing the first 50 and losing stroke control.

 • Lifting the head to breathe instead of rotating.

-• Skipping the drill set that builds body position.
+• Skipping the drill set that improves balance in the water.

 Coaching tip